 The 2011 OIE Code does not recommend any BSE related conditions on milk and milk products, regardless of the BSE status of the cattle population.
 The Note for Guidance (EMEA/410/01 Rev. 3) states that in light of current scientific knowledge and irrespective of the geographical origin, bovine milk is unlikely to present a risk of BSE transmission.
-On this basis, bovine milk and bovine iii The requirements specified for neural material also apply to other Category A tissues and their derivatives (refer Appendix 1).

-milk derivatives are considered to be compliant with the scope of the Note for Guidance provided that the milk is sourced from healthy animals and in the same condition as milk collected for human consumption (EMEA/410/01 Rev. 3).
+On this basis, bovine milk and bovine milk derivatives are considered to be compliant with the scope of the Note for Guidance provided that the milk is sourced from healthy animals and in the same condition as milk collected for human consumption (EMEA/410/01 Rev. 3).